kaisenlinux/manpages-dev/packages/driftnet.md

        $Id: driftnet.1.in,v 1.7 2004/04/26 14:42:36 chris Exp $

 COPYING
-       This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+       This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either ver‐ sion 2 of the License, or (at your option) any later version.

        This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
        See the GNU General Public License for more details.

        You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA  02139, USA.

                                                                                                                                                                                DRIFTNET(1)